How it all begun

 “Fine,” he sighs, moving the gear and rolling the car out of their driveway.

 While her father is driving and Whitney is positive that he is not watching her, she sneaks her hand into the centre console and steals a pack of menthol cigarettes.

 The previous week, she had heard the popular kids saying it would be pretty cool if someone brought them some “cigs” but most of them had parents who didn’t smoke- except Whitney.
-Of course, taking that as her opportunity to join that crowd, Whitney has tried many times during the past week to steal her father’s cigarettes.
-They are carefully hidden around the house because Mrs Seltzer does not approve of her husband’s nicotine intake.
+Of course, taking that as her opportunity to join the popular crowd, Whitney has tried many times during the past week to steal her father’s cigarettes.
+They are carefully hidden around the house because Mrs. Seltzer does not approve of her husband’s nicotine intake.

 By some lucky twist of faith, Whitney is not caught as she steals the cigarettes.
 Now she has the second part of her plan for today complete and she just knows that nothing can go wrong.

 The reason why Whitney is so excited to go to school today is that, it is the birthday of the cutest, most popular guy in her class, Rodney Brennan.
 Rodney is turning thirteen today, and Whitney, much like the entire female population of their middle school has a major crush on him.

 And she hopes to impress him with the cigarettes and a leather bracelet she made herself.